 Justice reversed in a love reading indicates dishonesty, frustration, and heated arguments.
 If you behave poorly in your relationship, withhold information, and don’t respect your partner, don’t be surprised when you get the same treatment.

 Maybe you feel like you’ll never find the perfect partner.
-This card urges you to lower unrealistic standards and think about the reasons why you’ve been single.
+This card urges you to lower unrealistic standards and thinks about the reasons why you’ve been single.
 The hurt of the past should not affect your desire for a new start, only help you realize what you have to avoid.

-Maybe one of you is selfish and doesn’t care as much about the feelings of the other as they would like them to believe.
+Maybe one of you is selfish and doesn’t care as much about the feelings of the other as you would like them to believe.
 There’s probably suspicion between you, which creates a lack of trust in each other.

 When we say that we get what we deserve, it applies to negativity as well.
 Dishonesty, lies, and avoidance always undermine a love affair.
 Justice then serves as a warning.
 In case you mistreated someone in the past, the consequences of this behavior may follow you even in your future relationships.